Makiah/Hanks-Tanks-TensorFlow-Lite/README.md

-# Hank's Tanks TensorFlow Lite — a YOLO-based neural network for android
+# Hank's Tanks TensorFlow Lite

-A neural network for cryptobox detection which I'm building for my robotics team (I got annoyed with OpenCV).
+A YOLO (You Only Look Once) neural network for android cryptobox detection in FTC which I'm building for my robotics team (I got annoyed with OpenCV).